fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricServiceManifest.md

 ## INPUTS

 ### String
-This cmdlet accepts the name of a Service Fabric application type, the version of an application type, or the name of a service manifest.
+This cmdlet accepts the name of a Service Fabric application type, the version of this application type and the name of a service package.

 ## OUTPUTS